dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 #### &#9313; It retains efficiency in spoken/written communication

-#### &#9314; Its resulting spatial/computatioanl complexity are characteristics time & energy efficient
+#### &#9314; Its resulting spatial/computational complexity characteristics are time & energy efficient

 #### &#9315; It maps closely to Leibniz's idea of [Characteristica Universalis]() the Universal Language, based on logic and universal mathematic primitives